takeiteasy/pyglsl/README.md

 > [!IMPORTANT]
 > Shaders are only translated, not compiled.
 This is to avoid dependency issues and makes it more portable.

+> [!WARNING]
+> Not every aspect of Python is supported when writing a shader.
+For example, loops are limited to `for i in range()` type loops.

 > [!NOTE]
 > It is a good idea to keep your pyglsl shader code in a seperate file and importing with ```from pyglsl.glsl import *```.
 This will avoid naming conflicts as `pyglsl.glsl` contains the builtin types + functions from GLSL.
 This **will** pollute your namespace.